 The Italian Riviera looks pretty darn good in CGI.
 From the rippling waters, to the Italian village, and even the scales on the sea monsters, Luca is a visual masterpiece.
 The vibrant colors are captivating and even the sky is painted in perfection.
 You can almost taste the gelato, and I can guarantee your kids will be asking for a Vespa.
 Pixar blows the animation out of the water (pun intended).

 Oh my goodness, I love how Luca’s mom, Daniela, is such a mama bear!
 She loves her boy something fierce, and she will do anything to keep him safe.
-I found her character incredibly relatable.
+I felt I was able to truly connect to her character.
 I think it’s important that as much as Daniela wishes to protect Luca, she realizes that for him to grow, she might need to step back a bit.
 As parents, watching our children grow and allowing them to make their own mistakes and discover the world on their own is HARD.
 But at the same time, it’s beautiful.
 It’s life.
 This is what they’re supposed to do.

 Who would ever have thought a movie about sea monsters would advocate diversity?!
-But it’s 2021 ya’ll, and we are HERE FOR IT!
+But it’s 2021 y’all, and we are HERE FOR IT!
 We see multigenerational families.
 Another family has parents that are separated.
 There is even a character with a physical disability — which to be honest with you, I didn’t even notice at first glance because this character is incredibly capable.
-As someone who has a physical disability, I applaud Pixar for this inclusion.
+As someone who uses a wheelchair, I applaud Pixar for this inclusion.
 I LOVED that I didn’t even recognize the disability immediately.
 I think it’s incredibly important for all abilities to be represented on screen.
 There is not one size fits all.
-People come in all sorts shapes and sizes.
+People come in all sorts of different shapes and sizes.
 We should be celebrating those differences.
 They’re what make us who we are!
-One of my favorite quotes in Luca is when Grandma Paguro says, “Some people, they’ll never except him.
+One of my favorite quotes in Luca is when Grandma Paguro says, “Some people, they’ll never accept him.
 But some will.”
 Mic drop.

 IS LUCA KID-FRIENDLY?
 HERE’S YOUR PARENTS GUIDE: